nextgis/docs_toolbox/source/tools.rst

 *  Web GIS link - address of a destination Web GIS https://sandbox.nextgis.com
 *  Login - administrator or other Web GIS user login.
 User must have writing access
 *  Password - Password for the user above
-*  layer_id - Layer resource ID to which attachments will be added
+*  layer_id - Layer resource ID to which attachments will be added.
+Layer ID is the number that indicates the unique number of the resource in your Web GIS.
+For example, your vector layer resource link is https://demo.nextgis.com/resource/6273, layer_id in this case is 6273.

 Outputs: